 - Have a minor child who has been subjected to battery or extreme cruelty by a spouse.

-In addition, a petitioning VAWA spouse must show that he or she:
+In addition, a petitioning VAWA spouse must show that they:

 - Entered into the marriage in good faith and not solely for immigration benefits,

-- Is a person of good moral character.
+- Are a person of good moral character.

-To qualify under VAWA, a child must under 21 years old, and either
+To qualify under VAWA, a child must be under 21 years old, and either

 - The child of an abuser who is a U.S. citizen or permanent resident, or